-- 7.12 The Authority sets maximum investment limits per counterparty in its Investment Policy and Strategy.
-These limits are specific to the Authority to ensure adherence to S.L.Y (Security; Liquidity; Yield) and to minimise the risk of losses should a counterparty fail or require a bail-in.
-The Authority's current bank account is included in these limits. - 7.13 The major income and expenditure streams are accounted for as part of the daily treasury management operational processes.
+- 6.14 The council sets maximum investment limits per counterparty in its Investment Policy and Strategy.
+These limits are specific to the council to ensure adherence to S.L.Y (Security; Liquidity; Yield) and to minimise the risk of losses should a counterparty fail or require a bail-in.
+The council's current bank account is included in these limits. - 6.15 The major income and expenditure streams are accounted for as part of the daily treasury management operational processes.
 Variations in income are anticipated by ensuring that there is scope to absorb estimated fluctuations in the bank account.
-Variations in income of up to £100,000 are a prudent estimate based on historical experience. - 7.14 On 1st February 2018, the counterparty limit for our banking provider (Lloyds) was breached by £1.4m.
+Variations in income of up to £100,000 are a prudent estimate based on historical experience.

+6.16 On 1st February 2018, the counterparty limit for our banking provider (Lloyds) was breached by £1.4m.
 An unexpected credit into the bank account for £1.7m was made late in the day.
-This is not something the Council could have taken action to avoid. - 7.15 All investments, except paragraph 7.14, made during the period, complied with the Authority's agreed Annual Investment Strategy, Treasury Management Practices, Prudential Indicators and prescribed limits.
+This is not something the Council could have taken action to avoid.

-8.0 SUMMARY
+7.0 SUMMARY

-- 8.1 For the period April to February 2018, the Authority can confirm that it has complied with its Prudential Indicators, which were approved on 23 February 2017 as part of the Authority's Treasury Management Strategy Statement. - 8.2 In compliance with the requirements of the CIPFA Code of Practice, this report provides members with a summary report of the Treasury Management activity for the period April to February 2018.
-A prudent approach has been taken in relation to investment activity with priority being given to security and liquidity over yield. - 8.3 The Authority can confirm that during the period April to February 2018, other than the breach of prescribed limit detailed in paragraph 7.14, it has complied with its Treasury Management Practices.
+- 7.1 For the period April to February 2018, the council can confirm that it has complied with its Prudential Indicators, which were approved as part of the council's Treasury Management Strategy Statement. - 7.2 The council can confirm that during the period April to February 2018, other than the breach of prescribed limit detailed in paragraph 6.16, it has complied with its Treasury Management Practices.